-Wes joined the CBS North Carolina weather team in 2006, but it was an eighth-grade science project that started his broadcast meteorology career.
-Fortunately, there was no such thing as YouTube back then, so footage of that first weathercast is not available!
+He joined CBS 17 in 2006, but it was an eighth-grade earth science weather project that started his broadcast meteorology career.

 Wes holds the American Meteorological Society Seal of Approval and has won an Associated Press award for best weathercast, in addition to an Emmy award for the weather lore and silly antics in the “Weather Facts” promotional series.

-Wes was born in Illinois, but grew up outside of St. Louis and therefore loves St. Louis Cardinals baseball and can occasionally be found on the golf course.
+Wes was born in Illinois, but grew up in St. Louis and therefore loves St. Louis Cardinals baseball.

-He is also a huge college basketball fan, but refuses to commit publicly to any Triangle team other than his Saint Louis University Billikens.
+He is a huge college basketball fan too, but refuses to commit publicly to any Triangle team.